39 Valentine’s Day Ideas on a Budget

 2. Prepare an at-home picnic

 Create a little Valentine’s Day picnic indoors for a fun, affordable twist.
-Make a picnic-type lunch or dinner complete with a picnic basket, blanket, and wine.
-No matter what it will make for an interesting and inexpensive date and you won’t get any bug bites.
+Make a picnic-type lunch or dinner complete with a picnic basket, blanket and wine.
+It will make for an interesting and inexpensive date, and you won’t get any bug bites.

 3. Make a candlelight dinner for two